Nova38/Thesis/docs/notes/benchmarks.md

 (Collections are special and can only be created by an admin user)

 - no authentication
-- Identity based Authentication
+- Identity-based Authentication
-- Role based Authentication with no parents
+- Role-based Authentication with no parents
-- Role based Authentication with parents
+- Role-based Authentication with parents

 ### Types of Benchmarks

+### Things to Benchmark

+- DOS ing the collection

 ### Parameters: